polyphony-chat/docs/docs/Protocol Specifications/core.md

 UTF-8 characters, have a UNIX timestamp lifetime.
 If the current timestamp surpasses this lifetime, the challenge fails.
 The actor signs the string, sending the signature and their ID-Cert to the server, which then verifies the signature's authenticity.

+!!! warning

+    Challenge strings provide a different set of security guarantees than [sensitive actions](#412-sensitive-actions) do.
+They are not to be used interchangably.

 All challenge strings and their responses created must be made public to ensure that a chain of trust can be maintained.
 A third party should be able to verify that